XingFramework/xing-book/tutorial/projects/adding_a_project_detail_page.md

 </table>
 ```

 We've added a second column to our table with a link to view a project in detail.
-However, instead of an `href` tag, our link has a `ui-sref` tag,
+However, instead of an `href` tag, our link has a `ui-sref` tag, a  UI-Router tag that tells the application to transition to a new state when the link is clicked.
+We pass ui-sref the name of the state as well as parameters for that state.
+Then UI-Router handle transitioning the state as well as updating the url.

+In this case, we're transitioning to `root.inner.project`, our project detail state.
+However, recall that the project detail state needs an "id" parameter in order to load a project from the server.
+Here we use a special method `.uriParams` on the project to get the id parameter.
+What is